As a growing UK literary agency seeking new authors, we are accepting submissions in all categories.

 For All Submissions

-- Please put your name and the title of your manuscript in the subject line of the email, for example Abigail Bond THE FLIGHT
+- Put your name and the title of your manuscript in the subject line of the email, for example Abigail Bond THE FLIGHT: FAO Catherine Cho.

 - The manuscript and synopsis should be in Word format and 1.5 or double spaced.
 Please check the spelling before sending.

-- Please do alert us if other agents have requested your complete manuscript or you have an offer of representation.
+- Please do alert us via the submissions email address if other agents have requested your complete manuscript or you have an offer of representation.

 For Fiction Submissions